sfigg/commercialization-public/test/assessments/common-in-depth-analysis-issues.md

 <td><strong>Type 1:</strong>
 <p>The activity duration exceeds the activity duration threshold.
 The activity also has issues that exceed the analysis threshold.</p></td>
 <td><strong>Issue example</strong>
 <p>Summary: Fast startup shutdown process Example.exe takes 6.5 seconds, and exceeds the threshold of 2 seconds.
 The assessment identified other issues that impact this activity.
-These other issues fully account for this activity's time.</p></td>
+These other issues fully account for this activity&#39;s time.</p></td>
 </tr>
 <tr>
 <td><strong>Type 2:</strong>
 <p>The activity duration exceeds the activity duration threshold.
 The activity also has a mixed set of issues—some that are greater than the analysis threshold and others that are less than the analysis threshold.</p></td>
 <td><strong>Issue example</strong>
 <p>Summary: Fast startup shutdown process Example.exe takes 6.5 seconds, and exceeds the threshold of 2.0 seconds.
 The assessment identified other issues that impact this activity.
-These other issues account for 5.9 seconds of this activity's time.
+These other issues account for 5.9 seconds of this activity&#39;s time.
 The remaining 500 milliseconds consist of issues that do not exceed the minimum analysis threshold of 150 milliseconds.</p></td>
 </tr>
 <tr>
 <td><strong>Type 3:</strong>